 Finding the right home can be complicated enough, but your current rental agreement adds a new layer of complexity.
-To help you transition from renter to owner of a property just for you, let’s go over how to buy a san bernardino, riverside counties house if you’re currently stuck in a lease:
+To help you transition from renter to owner of a property just for you, let’s go over how to buy a San Bernardino, Riverside, and San Diego Counties house if you’re currently stuck in a lease:

 Before you get anything going, the best thing you can do is thoroughly read your lease from beginning to end.